 Your injured worker’s obligations

 It is reasonable to expect your injured worker to:

 - report any injury early

-- attend medical and other treatment appointments arranged by the treating doctor, or where permitted, arranged by the employer
+- attend medical and other treatment appointments arranged by their treating doctor, or where permitted, arranged by you

 - if unable to attend an appointment, take reasonable steps to make an alternative appointment as soon as possible

 - communicate with parties in an open and honest manner and reply to reasonable levels of communication without undue delay